phaistos-networks/TANK/tank_encoding.md

 	}

-	if SPARSE bit is set
+	if (SPARSE bit is set)
 	{
 		first message absolute sequence number:u64

 		if (total messages in message set > 1)
 		{
-			last messsage in this message set seqNumber - first message seqNum(delta):u32 }
+			last messsage in this message set seqNumber - first message seqNum(delta):varint }
 	}